drkbluescience/simpleStreamlit/README.md

 ## Further
 You can use the audio dataset for your Deep Learning study, create an NN model and integrate it into Streamlit whether local or global web.
 There is the metadata on the original [page](https://urbansounddataset.weebly.com/urbansound8k.html).

-I defined a Tensorflow model, and it classified the urban sounds within ten (10) labels.
+:star: I defined a Tensorflow model, and it classified the urban sounds within ten (10) labels.
 You can get to the link [urbanStreamlit](https://huggingface.co/spaces/Enise/urbanstreamlit) to review the contents.